-Cox Media Group, KFF Health News win Goldsmith Awards’ inaugural prize for government reporting
+Cox Media Group, KFF Health News win Goldsmith Awards’ Inaugural Prize for Government Reporting

-Action News Jax Investigates, investigative teams from our parent company Cox Media Group (CMG), and KFF Health News received a 2024 Goldsmith Award Tuesday from The Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School during the annual Goldsmith Awards ceremony.
+Cox Media Group’s (CMG) investigative teams and KFF Health News received a 2024 Goldsmith Award Tuesday from The Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School during the annual Goldsmith Awards ceremony.

 CMG and KFF Health News were honored for their joint reporting titled “Overpayment Outrage.”
 The series exposed how the Social Security Administration (SSA) routinely sent overpayments to recipients that the SSA then clawed back by reducing or suspending monthly checks.